openpublishoperation/devops-learn-pr/docs/git/migrate-other-systems-to-git.md

 #### For the mainline or first branch you wish to migrate

-1. Create a repository in Visual Studio Team Services and clone it locally.
+1. Create a repository in Azure DevOps and clone it locally.
 2. Check out the latest revision or changeset in your legacy version control system.